 An update to the Cultural Plan is intended to respond to these changes and challenges and set a direction for the next five years.

 While the City realizes that as an organization it does not create culture, operating as a municipal government our role is to facilitate and promote culture by providing vision, goals and adopting strong policies.
 An update to the Cultural Plan is intended to respond to changes and challenges and set a direction for the next five years.

 Over the next year, we'll be working to update the Cultural Plan, and we want you to be involved!

-From July 16 until August 31, we're seeking your feedback to influence the Cultural Plan's vision.
-By responding to the survey, you'll help us develop an understanding of the community's idea of culture, and what it means to you.
+From July 16 to September 3, we were seeking your feedback to influence the Cultural Plan's vision.
+Survey responses helped us develop an understanding of the community's idea of culture, and what it means to them.

 On October 31, 2011 council reviewed the plan and directed staff to move forward with non-monetary recommendations and return with recommendations from the plan during annual budget deliberations and as needs and opportunities arose.

 Cultural development in Kelowna began in the early 1970's when a committee formed to study the possibilities of developing a 'Cultural Arts Centre' in Kelowna.
 In 1989, a Mayor's Task Force was established to create our first cultural policy.
 Updated most recently in 2010, this policy gives form, support and provides direction for the cultural development in the city.

 Over the past 20 years, significant progress has been made to integrate arts and culture into overall community planning and deliver cultural services to residents and visitors.
 Early work led to the establishment of a number of cultural facilities, the Cultural District, a granting process, and the establishment of a Cultural Services branch in 2001.